The Travels of Marco Polo: History

 The probable view of Marco Polo's own geography (drawn by Henry Yule, 1871).

 The source of the title Il Milione is debated.
 One view is it comes from the Polo family's use of the name Emilione to distinguish themselves from the numerous other Venetian families bearing the name Polo.
 A more common view is that the name refers to medieval reception of the travelog, namely that it was full of "a million" lies.

 Modern assessments of the text usually consider it to be the record of an observant rather than imaginative or analytical traveler.
 Marco Polo emerges as being curious and tolerant, and devoted to Kublai Khan and the dynasty that he served for two decades.
 The book is Polo's account of his travels to China, which he calls Cathay (north China) and Manji (south China).
 The Polo party left Venice in 1271.
-The journey took three years after which they arrived in Cathay as it was then called and met the grandson of Genghis Khan, Kublai Khan.
+The journey took three years after which they arrived in Cathay and met the grandson of Genghis Khan, Kublai Khan.
 They left China in late 1290 or early 1291 and were back in Venice in 1295.
 The tradition is that Polo dictated the book to a romance writer, Rustichello da Pisa, while in prison in Genoa between 1298 and 1299.
 Rustichello may have worked up his first Franco-Italian version from Marco's notes.
 The book was then named Devisement du Monde and Livres des Merveilles du Monde in French, and De Mirabilibus Mundi in Latin.